 - Distribute time for both work life and family bonding: Try not to overwork yourself by allocating a period when you can spend time with your loved ones.

-- Learn how to transition in and out of work: Process what motivates you to get started and what will signal you to stop and call it a day.
+- Learn how to transition in and out of work: Process what motivates you to get started and what signals you to stop and call it a day.
 Breaks are essential to become efficient and to stay mentally healthy.
 Keep in mind that your transition from home mode to work mode—and vice versa—should be smooth.